cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 that applications take additional precautions and validate inputs so that participants do not operate as signing oracles for arbitrary messages.

+# IANA Considerations

+This document makes no IANA requests.

 --- back

 # Acknowledgments